docsforadobe/premiere-plugin-guide/docs/hardware/hardware-integration-components.rst

 Recorders
 ================================================================================

 Users may choose a recorder in Project > Project Settings > General > Capture Format.
 Recorders are used to grab frames from a hardware source and write them to a file, to be imported for editing.
-See :ref:`recorders/recorders` for more information.

 ----